-Through an international competition, the BMRC offers 1-month residential fellowships in the City of Chicago for its Summer Short-term Fellowship Program.
+Through an international competition, the BMRC offers 1-month residential fellowships in the summer (May-August) in the City of Chicago for its Summer Short-term Fellowship Program.
 Generously funded by the Andrew W. Mellon Foundation since 2009, the Summer Short-term Fellowship Program has engaged scholars, artists, writers, and public historians from the United States and Europe to better formulate new historical narratives of Chicago’s past.
 The new, original research and art developed through this program is significant as it illuminates the national and international importance of Chicago’s African American community.

 The purpose of the Summer Short-term Research Fellowship is: